franklinnazareno/smart-hotel-room/README.md

 An Embedded Systems circuit design that orchestrates a seamless experience for guests.

+The project was developed around 2021 as to satisfy the requirements for the course "CPE 014 Embedded Systems".

 ## Functionality

 This system offers the following functionalities: